 How Liver Disease Affects Your Body

-There are many different types of liver disease, all of which present unique challenges.
+There are many different types of liver disease, including alcoholic liver disease, viral infections (hepatitis), genetic disorders, and cancer.
+All present unique challenges.
 But no matter what kind of liver disease you have, they all generally progress in a similar way.

 In the early stages of liver disease, the liver becomes inflamed.
 People with early-stage inflammation of the liver rarely feel symptoms.
 However, if the inflammation persists, it can damage the liver permanently.

 If left unchecked, the inflamed liver tissue will scar; this process is known as fibrosis.
 The new scar tissue replaces healthy, functioning liver tissues, which means the liver’s ability to do its job decreases as the scar tissue forms.
 If you can catch the damage at this stage, there’s still a chance your liver can recover.

 Once hard scars have replaced the liver’s soft, healthy tissue, the scar tissue can no longer help the body or function properly.
 If enough of the liver becomes scar tissue, the liver begins to fail, which can lead to complications.
 Many people only discover they have chronic liver disease at this stage.
 Symptoms can include:

 - Excess fluid in the abdomen and limbs

 Getting treatment at this stage can help prevent your chronic liver disease from progressing.

 End-stage liver disease (also called liver failure) is a severe condition that can’t be reversed.
 People with severe decompensation, or organ failure, are almost exclusively treated with a liver transplant.
 Liver cancer can develop at any stage, but it commonly affects severely damaged livers.